 Boise State University is State-owned property and, as such, is generally open to the public.
 The academic and administrative buildings are open to the public, at a minimum, during normal business hours.
 Most facilities have individual hours, and the hours may vary at different times throughout the year.
 Access to some of these buildings is also controlled by card access after normal business hours, and all of these buildings have varied levels of access.
 All residential facilities with internally facing unit doors require card access at exterior entrances.
-All town home and apartment units are accessible by key directly into the unit.
+All townhome and apartment units are accessible by key directly into the unit.

-For the 2016-2017 academic year, Boise State is using two new apartment complexes for student housing: the 2nd floor of the RiverEdge Apartments located at 1004 W. Royal Boulevard in Boise and the 3rd floor of the Vista West Apartments located at 1570 S. Lusk Place in Boise.
-Both apartments contract their own private security personnel and deploy security cameras.
-The

-Department of Public Safety will also provide regular patrols of and response to these University-leased areas.
-The main lobby to both buildings are open during regular business hours and accessible only by fob after hours.
-Main access to each apartment is accessible only by personalized fob access, and individual rooms are accessible by key.
+For the 2016-2017 academic year, Boise State leased portions of two privately-owned apartment complexes for student housing: the 2nd floor of the RiverEdge Apartments located at 1004 W. Royal Boulevard in Boise and the 3rd floor of the Vista West Apartments located at 1570 S. Lusk Place in Boise.
+Both apartment complexes contracted their own private security personnel and deployed security cameras.
+The main lobby to each building was open during regular business hours and accessible only by (access) fob after hours.
+Main access to each apartment was accessible only by personalized fob access and individual rooms were accessible by key.
+The Department of Public Safety provided regular patrols of and response to these University-leased areas.
+Crime statistics for these apartment complexes are included for the 2016-2017 academic year.
+The leases for these apartment complexes ended in May of 2017.

 The Department of Public Safety patrols the academic, administrative, and housing buildings on the main Boise campus, as well as at certain local University owned or controlled off-site locations, on a regular basis.
-Also, housing staff conducts regular walk-throughs of University owned residence halls to ensure resident safety and security.
-Additionally, as a free on-campus resource to help campus community members identify vulnerabilities and recommend safety and security measures for your work space, anyone in the campus community may submit a Building Safety and Security Assessment Request Form found at https://secureforms.boisestate.edu/security/building-safety-security-assessment-request-form/.
-For information about the access protocol for a specific building, see the building coordinator, a Department head, or contact the Department of Public Safety at (208) 426-6911.
+Also, Housing and Residence Life staff conducts regular walk-throughs of University owned, on-campus housing to ensure resident safety and security.
+Additionally, as an on-campus resource to help campus community members identify vulnerabilities and recommend safety and security measures for their work spaces, anyone in the campus community may submit a Building Safety and Security Assessment Request Form.
+For information about the access protocol for a specific building, make contact with the building coordinator, a Department head, or contact the Department of Public Safety at (208) 426-6911.